 More chronicles survive for medieval London than for any other medieval British town, a reflection of the city’s civic pride and relatively high rate of literacy.
 Especially notable is the number of London chronicles written in Middle English during the fifteenth and early sixteenth centuries.
 Most London chronicles are annals, with year-by-year accounts of events that start with the election of the mayor in late October, and are often based on previous chronicles with continuations that represent more original content.
 The main editions (organized chronologically) are noted below, followed by two of the more helpful works of reference about London chronicles.

-Liber de Antiquis Legibus The ‘Chronica Maiorum et Vicecomitum,’ in Liber de Antiquis Legibus, ed.
-T. Stapleton, Camden Society, old series, 34 (1846).
-The earliest London chronicle, attributed to Arnold Fitz Thedmar (1201-1274/5), a merchant and alderman of London, which covers the years 1188-1274.
+Liber de Antiquis Legibus.
+The ‘Chronica Maiorum et Vicecomitum,’ in Liber de Antiquis Legibus, ed.
+T. Stapleton, Camden Society, old series, 34 (1846) is the earliest London chronicle; it covers the years 1188-1274/5 and is attributed to Arnold Fitz Thedmar (1201-1274/5), a merchant and alderman of London.
 The volume also contains other parts of his common-place book.
 On archive.org.

-Chronicles of the Reigns of Edward I and Edward II ‘Annales Londoniensis’ in Chronicles of the Reigns of Edward I and Edward II, ed.
-W. Stubbs, Rolls Series, vol. 76:1 (London, 1882), pp. 4-251.
-Written by an anonymous citizen of London who drew on a monastic chronicle compilation called Flores Historiarum (printed in the Rolls Series, vol. 95), but added details about the city of London.
+Chronicles of the Reigns of Edward I and Edward II.
+‘Annales Londoniensis’ in Chronicles of the Reigns of Edward I and Edward II, ed.
+W. Stubbs, Rolls Series, vol. 76:1 (London, 1882), pp. 1-251.
+Written by an anonymous citizen of London (thought by some to be Andrew Horn, chamberlain of the city) who drew on a monastic chronicle compilation called Flores Historiarum (printed in the Rolls Series, vol. 95), but added details about the city of London.
 His account of the years 1293-1316 (with a lacuna from the years 1301-1307) is completely original.
-This volume also includes the ‘Annales Paulini,’ another abridgement of the Flores that may have been written by a monk at St Paul’s in London since the writer was more interested in the history of London and the Church than in national history, and also was familiar with ‘Annales Londoniensis.’
-The chronicle was later continued to the year 1341; the text from 1307-1341 is completely original.
+This volume also includes the ‘Annales Paulini,’ (pp. 253-370), another abridgement of the Flores that may have been written by a monk at St Paul’s in London since the writer was more interested in the history of London and the Church than in national history, and also was familiar with ‘Annales Londoniensis.’
+The chronicle was later continued to the year 1341; the text for 1307-1341 represents new material.

-Gregory’s Chronicle The Historical Collections of a Citizen of London in the Fifteenth Century, ed.
-J. Gairdner.
+Gregory’s Chronicle.
+The Historical Collections of a Citizen of London in the Fifteenth Century, ed.
+James Gairdner.
 Camden Record Society, old series, vol. 17 (London, 1876).
-This Middle English chronicle was penned by William Gregory, a London skinner and mayor.
+This Middle English chronicle is considered, with the Great Chronicle (below) to be the best of the London chronicles.
+The part covering 1440-52 was probably penned by William Gregory, a London skinner and mayor, but someone else likely wrote the section covering 1454-69.
 The book also includes a poem by John Page on the siege of Rouen and verses by the poet John Lydgate on the kings of England.
 On BHO.